Gerri the Geranium

 Learn about courageous women at the History Fair.
-See actors portray the historical characters of Harriet Tubman, Clara Barton, Molly Pitcher and Emily Roebling.
+See actors portray the historical characters of Harriet Tubman, Alice Paul, Mabel Fenton, Molly Pitcher and “The Widow Tennant."

 The History Fair takes place at Monmouth Battlefield State Park, which is the site of an important battle of the Revolutionary War.
 The importance of Monmouth Battlefield is reflected in its designation as a National Historic Landmark.
 Do you want to learn about a different part of NJ?
 Historical societies and museums from all over the state will be at the Fair.
 You should be able to find a group that deals with your local history.